beoArcha/Python_lab01_ETL/README.md

 # Python lab01 ETL
-Assignment for Python laboratories at college
+Assignment for Python laboratories at college.
+Files necessary for program working should be in Files directory in main program directory.